Collecting assessment evidence is not as simple as it sounds. It is about the whole Assessment system within an RTO.

 Your assessment system includes tools that include a number of items.
 You need to draw from a range of assessment methods (flexibility).
 Marking guides, questions, projects, tasks to be completed, tasks that involve an Assessor being able to observe, observation checklists, the actual unit of competency all make up your assessment system.

-Let’s talk about the task and observation of them first.
+Tools need to be developed for detailling what the actual task is, and a way of recording the observation.
 When developing a task, and an observation checklist you need to think what the observable behaviours are you expect to see.

 Not all Observation checklists are clear.